Mini Amusement Parks (MAPs): A Testbed for Modelling Business Decisions: Implementation Details

 To build a world model for \envacro\, we adapt Walle 1.0 \citep{walle}.
 We modify all the original prompts to incorporate our new state and action specifications.
 Both the state and action specifications are represented using JSON objects.
 We further modify the state prediction prompt to incorporate and provide and examples of state transitions.
 For few shot examples, we associate transitions from the training data with an embedding of the action string, then at inference time we retrieve the top $k=5$ transitions based on the current action.
 We used the transitions seen in the sandbox learning experiments as our set of transitions; this ensures that the rule generation phase will be exposed to examples of failed actions that are specific to the model.
 For rule generation we follow \citep{walle}.
 We adopt two of the simplifications introduced in \cite{walle2}, namely going directly from generated natural language rules to generating code (i.e., eliminating the intermediate revision phase), and removing the ability of rules to invoke an LLM.
 The symbolic scenegraph introduced by \cite{walle2} is effectively provided by our state representation.

 For game playing experiments, and after conferring with the authors of WallE to best align with their approach, we combined the WallE world model with a ReACT \citep{react} agent using a Model Predicitive Control mechanism (MPC), specifically random shooting \citep{random_shooting} .
 I.e., actions are selected by selecting the best of $k$ rollouts guided by a world model.
 We select $k=5$ independent rollouts and roll out for 4 steps, re-sampling the action if the world-model predicts that the action is invalid (e.g., an invalid value for price, or attempting to place a building at coordinates that are outside of the bounds of the park).
 The ReAct history of the best action is is then used to initialize the history of the next $k$ rollouts.
+We use GPT-5-Nano as the underlying LLM policy for out MPC experiments.